-Can You Tell Me More About The Life Threatening Reactions – The Ones Called Anaphylaxis?
+Can You Tell Me More About The Life Threatening Vaccine Reactions – The Ones Called Anaphylaxis?

-The cytokines and histamines that these cells release cause blood vessels in the area of release to expand (dilate) and leak fluid (angioedema).
-When that is a whole-body occurrence, your dog or cat’s blood pressure can drop dangerously low and its lungs can become critically congested with leaked blood plasma (pulmonary edema).
-You can read a less simplistic explanation here (ref)
+The cytokines and histamines that these cells release upon degranulation cause blood vessels in the dog’s body to expand (dilate) and leak fluid (angioedema).
+When that happens your pet’s blood pressure can drop dangerously low and its lungs can become critically congested with leaking blood plasma (pulmonary edema).
+You can read a much more scientific and detailed explanation of anaphylaxis here.

-Some cases are called “anaphylactoid” reactions.
-They are indistinguishable from true anaphylaxis in their appearance and effects and I cannot tell you which are most likely to occur subsequent to pet vaccinations.
-An adverse event occurring the first time a dog received a specific vaccine would most likely be anaphylactoid while one occurring after booster vaccinations, true anaphylaxis.
-But there are other ways a pet could be primed for true anaphylaxis.
-Unlike most things your dog gets vaccinated for, there are over 200 species of leptospira.
-And of them, only 6 are known to cause disease in dogs. (ref) Damp, humid environments, particularly near water impoundments, are full of non-pathogenic leptospira (saprophytic leptospira).
+Veterinarians and physicians call some of these cases “anaphylactoid” reactions.
+The symptoms are indistinguishable from the true anaphylaxis I just described, but they occur subsequent to what the veterinarian or physician thinks was the patient’s first encounter with the allergen.
+True anaphylaxis never occurs on the first encounter because there is no specific IgE generated yet.
+We do not know which of the two are most likely to occur after a pet’s vaccination.
+An adverse event occurring the first time a dog receives a specific vaccine might most likely be anaphylactoid while one occurring after booster vaccinations, true anaphylaxis.
+But there are other ways your pet could be primed for true anaphylaxis on its first leptospirosis vaccination.
+Unlike most things your dog gets vaccinated against, there are over 200 species of leptospira.
+And of them, only 6 are known to cause disease in dogs.
+Warm, damp, humid environments – particularly near water impoundments, are full of non-pathogenic leptospira (= harmless and saprophytic leptospira).
 Perhaps association with them pre-sensitize certain dogs.
-When it was verified to be the pet’s first exposure to a leptospirosis-containing vaccine, it might be more appropriate to just call the bad reaction a cytokine storm.
+We do not know.
+Perhaps your dog already recovered from a mild case of leptospirosis that left traces of IgE.
+Perhaps it was vaccinated without your knowledge.
+Perhaps it harbors cross-reactive (promiscuous) antibodies. (read here) Perhaps the dose size was so large that the pet’s immune system fail-safes were overwhelmed.
+When it was verified to be your pet’s first exposure to a leptospirosis-containing vaccine or any vaccine, it might be more accurate to just call the bad reaction a cytokine storm.

 Is It True That All Size Dogs Should Be Given The Same Size Vaccine Dose Regardless Of Their Weight And Size?
 That Just Doesn’t Sound Logical To Me.

-Almost all vaccines in use in humans today relied on cross-species tests when their effectiveness and safety were first established.
-The list I give you is a long one.
-But the point needed to be strongly made because the industry pushes back hard against it.
-Giving an amount of vaccine in proportion to body weight is called dose scaling or allometric scaling.
-It doesn’t come up frequently across the spectrum of all vaccines because dogs are the only species on the planet whose adult body weight varies to such an extreme that it becomes important.
+All vaccines used in humans today relied on cross-species tests when their effectiveness and safety were first established.
+The list is a long one.
+That point needed to be emphasized because the industry pushes back hard against it.
+Giving the proper amount of vaccine in proportion to body weight is called dose scaling or allometric scaling.
+It doesn’t come up frequently across the discussions of human or livestock vaccines because domestic dogs are the only species on the planet whose adult body weight varies in such an extreme way that it becomes important.
+Here are some examples:

-Like leptospirosis vaccines, many rabies vaccines are also killed antigen products that rely on the amount of antigen mass in the syringe to impart protective immunity to your pet.
-Some years ago, the CDC worked out a procedure for vaccinating bats against rabies using dog rabies vaccine:
+Like leptospirosis vaccines, all rabies vaccines are also killed (inactivated) products.
+That means that they rely on the amount of rabies antigen protein in the syringe injection that your dog receives to impart protective immunity to your pet.
+Some years ago, the CDC worked out a procedure to vaccinating bats against rabies using a dog rabies vaccine:

-Take a gray wolf, probably similar to the progenitor of all dogs.
-An adult weighs about 36,000 grams.
-An Egyptian fruit bat weights about 125 grams and a Mexican free-tailed bat 11-14 grams.
-Is the same 1 ml dose of dog rabies vaccine required to immunize all of them effectively? ….
-No. Fruit bats were successfully immunized with 0.1 ml of the dog vaccine and free-tail bats were successfully immunized with 0.05 ml.
+Lets look at a gray wolf.
+It is probably about the size of the ancient progenitors of all dogs.
+An adult wolf weighs about 36,000 grams (79 lbs).
+An Egyptian fruit bat weights about 125 grams (0.28 lbs) and a Mexican free-tailed bat 11-14 grams (0.03 lbs).
+Is the same 1 ml dose of dog rabies vaccine required to immunize the bats effectively?
+No. Fruit bats were successfully immunized with 0.1 ml of the dog vaccine and free-tail bats were successfully immunized with 0.05 ml of the dog vaccine.
 Read the studies here and here.
 (The CDC considers ≥ 0.5 IU/mL of antibody to be protective in all animals.)
-Rabbits (~4.8 kg) are successfully immunized against rabies with a 0.25 ml dose of dog rabies vaccine. (ref) The One-Size-Dose-Fits-All theory that the vaccine manufactures the CVB and the AVMA preach certainly didn’t work there.
+Rabbits weighing abut 4.8 kg (10.6 lb) are successfully immunized against rabies with a 0.25 ml dose of dog rabies vaccine. ( read here ) The One-Size-Dose-Fits-All theory that the vaccine manufactures the CVB and the AVMA promote certainly didn’t work there.

-Ringling Bros.
-Circus elephants weight between 1,645 and 4,741 kg.
-It takes two 4ml doses of bovine rabies vaccine to immunize them against rabies.
-Even that massive dose was insufficient to reliably sustain ≥ 0.5 IU/mL titers, (ref) The need for larger vaccine doses in heavy animals like elephants versus lighter weight animals has been known by zoo veterinarians for over 40 years.
-Since no commercial elephant vaccines exist, horse or cattle vaccines are given to elephants at 2-3 times the amount suggested for horses and cattle. (ref) The One-Size-Dose-Fits-All theory that the vaccine manufactures the CVB and the AVMA preach certainly doesn’t work there either.
+Mature Ringling Bros.
+Circus elephants weighed between 1,645 and 4,741 kg (3,627 – 10,452 lbs).
+It took two 4 ml doses of cow rabies vaccine to immunize them against rabies.
+Even that massive dose was insufficient to reliably sustain ≥ 0.5 IU/mL antibody titers, (read here) The need for larger vaccine doses in heavy animals like elephants versus lighter weight animals has been known by zoo veterinarians for over 60 years.
+Since no commercial elephant vaccines exist, horse or cattle vaccines are given to elephants at 2-3 times the amount suggested for horses and cattle.
+The One-Size-Dose-Fits-All theory that the vaccine manufactures the CVB and the AVMA preach certainly doesn’t work there either.

 Our Feathered Friends

 Birds are not mammals.
 But birds get the flu too.
-When the veterinarians at the Rotterdam Zoo were concerned that their birds might catch it (avian influenza H7N1), they gave them a bird flu vaccine designed for chickens.
-The chicken dose was 0.5ml.
+When the veterinarians at the Rotterdam Zoo were concerned that their birds might catch it (avian influenza H7N1), they gave them all a bird flu vaccine designed for chickens.
+The chicken dose was 0.5 ml.
 They found that there was an inverse relationship between the bird’s weight and the protection the vaccine gave.
-So, subsequently, birds weighing 1.5kg or less received 0.25ml and birds weighing more than 1.5 kg received 0.5ml.
-However, even that dose was not sufficient to produce antibody protection in their heaviest birds – ostriches, rheas and cassowaries.
+The larger birds were less protected.
+So subsequently, birds weighing 1.5 kg (3.3 lbs) or less received 0.25 ml of the chicken flu vaccine and birds weighing more than 1.5 kg received 0.5 ml.
+However, even that larger dose was not sufficient to produce antibody protection in their heaviest birds – ostriches, rheas and cassowaries.
 You can read about that here , here and here.
 Another failure of the One-Size-Dose-Fits-All theory.

 How About When My Kids Or I Go In For Our Vaccinations?

 It’s flu season.
-If you get Sanofi ’s Fluzone® vaccine, you will find that it has three different antigen mass suggestions.
+If you receive Sanofi ’s Fluzone® vaccine, you will find that it has three different antigen mass suggestions.
 If you’re a mature adult, you will get 45 µg of combined HA antigens.
 Your child under 3 will get 22.5 µg of combined HA antigens and senior citizens will get 180 combined HA antigens because elderly immune systems are less efficient at producing antibodies against the flu.
-Those suggestions are because Sanofi ‘s clinical trials found that a One-Size-Dose-Fits-All approach did not work for this product either. (ref)
+Those suggestions are because Sanofi ‘s clinical trials found that a One-Size-Dose-Fits-All approach did not work for them either.

-Americans are rarely vaccinated for tuberculosis.
-But in areas of the world where that vaccine (BCG) is routinely given, the dose for a small child is half the dose given to an older child or adult. (ref)
+Americans are rarely vaccinated any more for tuberculosis.
+But in areas of the world where that vaccine (BCG) is routinely given, the dose for a small child is half the dose given to an older child or adult.

 What Can We Learn From Bioterrorism Research?

-My best vet tech in Sarasota, FL move to the Washington D.C area.
+My best veterinary technician, Tanya, move to the Washington D.C area.
 So I put her in touch with old friends at the NIH.
-She was quickly hired and emailed me that she was being immunized against anthrax – with a killed antigen product not unlike the leptospirosis vaccine.
-But to test their anthrax vaccine for safety and efficacy, prior to its use in humans, the researchers used rhesus macaque monkeys.
+She was quickly hired for anti-germ warfare projects and emailed me that she was being immunized against anthrax – with a killed antigen product not unlike the leptospirosis vaccine.
+But to test their anthrax vaccine for safety and efficacy, prior to its stockpiling for use in humans, the researchers gave the vaccine to rhesus monkeys.

-NIH currently invests a great deal of effort looking for effective vaccines to prevent human AIDS.
-One promising approach is to link antigen components of the human immunodeficiency virus to a harmless adenovirus vector – something similar to Merial’s canarypox-vectored feline leukemia vaccine.
+NIH invests a great deal of money and effort looking for effective vaccines to prevent human AIDS. .
+One promising approach is to link AIDS virus antigen components to a harmless adenovirus vector – something similar to Boehringer Ingelheim/Merial’s canarypox-vectored feline leukemia vaccine.
 Those researchers have found that the response in mice is better when the dose is reduced by 1-3 logs versus what they use in their human volunteers (a 1 log reduction is a ten times smaller antigen mass, a 3 log reduction is 1000 times smaller amount of antigen).
-Another confirmation that vaccine doses need to be scaled to the animal’s body weight.
+Another confirmation that vaccine doses need to be scaled to a specific animal’s body weight.